SonyCSLParis/ModelXplorer/README.md

 </div>

-NPQsimple is a Dash application to explore, fit, and analyze Ordinary Differential Equations.
+ModelXplorer is a Dash application to explore, fit, and analyze Ordinary Differential Equations.
 It supports interactive single-trace fitting (onefit) and batch dataset fits, with optional experiment tracking in MongoDB via Sacred and visualization in Omniboard.

 ![alt text](figure_papier_webapp.png)